mefaxas-crypto/pcg-tortuga-yola/PROJECT_CHECKLIST.md

 *   **1.2 Managing Raw Ingredients:** This is the heart of the system.
     *   [x] "Inventory" page exists.
-    *   [x] Overhaul the "Add New Ingredient" functionality to include all the detailed fields (SKU, units, costs, par level, etc.).
+    *   [x] Overhaul the "Add New Ingredient" functionality to include all the detailed fields (SKU, units, costs, Min/Max levels, etc.).
     *   [x] Implement Edit & Delete functionality for ingredients.
     *   [x] Implement Physical Stock Takes & Variance Reporting.
-    *   **Note on Par Levels:** Currently, the `parLevel` is measured in the recipe/presentation `unit` (e.g., individual eggs), not the `purchaseUnit` (e.g., cases).
-A future enhancement could add a conversion factor to allow setting par levels by the purchase unit.
+    *   **Note on Stock Levels:** The system has been upgraded to use a more professional Min/Max stock level system instead of a single par level.
+This allows for better cost and storage control.

 *   **1.3 Managing Foundational Data:** Simple but necessary lists for ingredients and recipes.
     *   [x] Create a dedicated "Allergens" data model and management UI (in "Settings").